VOLUNTEER INFORMATION SHEET

 You can choose whether or not to take part in any research study.
 Your choice will not affect you being on Join Dementia Research.
 You will always be in control.
 Join Dementia Research will record which studies you take part in.

 What will happen if I want to withdraw from Join Dementia Research?

 You are free to withdraw your information at any time without giving a reason.
 Your personal information will be pseudonymised so that an anonymous record will exist, which cannot be traced to you personally.
 You will not then be contacted about any further studies that use Join Dementia Research.
 If you have participated in a research study, or have given your details separately to a research team, you may still receive their communications.

-What is the process for identifying and removing the details of people who have deceased?
+What is the process for identifying and removing the details of people who have passed away?

 This involves NHS Digital notifying Join Dementia Research in the event of the death of a registered person, this information is accessed by a senior member of the Join Dementia Research team at NIHR who is responsible for updating the user’s record (removing personal information and pseudonymising it) and therefore updating and maintaining the system in accordance with the Data Protection Act 2018.

 What if there is a problem?